wqyeo/CTF-Practice-Android/SOLUTION.md

 - Overriding the validation logic.
 - Overriding the password fetching logic.

-> There are defintely more than 3, but those are out of the scope...
+> There are defintely more than 3, but those are out of the scope; The relatively simple solutions to achieve involves:<br>
+>
+> - Using a Hook (With [frida](https://frida.re/))
+> - Decompiling the code, injecting your own custom code, and repackaging it.
+(In my _personal opinion_, this is easiest for me, but the choice is yours)

 ## My Solution (Decompile into Smali, inject `Log.d`, Recompile)